Martin ArtQuest is currently closed in an effort to reduce the potential spread of COVID-19.

 The Frist Art Museum welcomes visitors of all abilities.
 If you or someone with you needs reasonable accommodations, please see a staff member.

-Explore MAQ’s concepts at home by visiting FristKids.org for videos, at-home activities, and lesson plans.
+Explore MAQ’s concepts at home by visiting the FristKids page for videos, at-home activities, and lesson plans.

 The MAQ team is always looking for helpful hands and smiling faces!
 Our volunteers enjoy terrific benefits and are treated with gratitude.
 Learn more about volunteering.